magnars/catenate/README.md

 Well, they have no way of knowing the cache buster hash, of course.
 Luckily the files are still available on their original URLs.

-And when `:debug` is set to `false`, the bundles are also available.
+When `:debug` is set to `false`, the bundles are also available.
+For
-For instance: `/bundles/d131dd02c5e6eec4-app.js` can also be accessed on `/bundles/app.js`.
+instance: `/bundles/d131dd02c5e6eec4-app.js` can also be accessed on `/bundles/app.js`.

 *Please note:* **You have to make sure these URLs are not served with far future expires headers**, or you'll be in trouble when updating.